holmesrichards/pmf/README.md

 ### Expansion

 There is an expansion header on the PCB.
 This could be used to mount a daughterboard giving more mixes.
-Or it could be used for a cable connection to an expansion module, which could e.g. provide user-changeable mixes (5 rotary switches?) or a microcontroller-based variable mixer, potentially even with CV input to switch mixes.
+Or it could be used for a ribbon cable connection to an expansion module, which could e.g. provide user-changeable mixes (5 rotary switches?) or a microcontroller-based variable mixer, potentially even with CV input to switch mixes.
 This repo includes a design for a daughterboard providing four additional builder-defined mixes.
 As with filters 7 and 8 on the main module, there are two footprints for each of the LP1, LP2, LP3, and LP4 signals and you can populate both with resistors, use one resistor and one jumper, or omit both to get the mixes you desire.
+This daughterboard has not been built or tested yet.

 ### Filters